akiryk/akiryk.github.com/_posts/2013-02-9-facebook-project.md

 layout: portfolio
 title: NPR Stations on Facebook
-teaser: With millions of fans, NPR is positioned to drive traffic to public radio member stations like no one else.
+teaser: With millions of fans, NPR is positioned to drive traffic to public radio member stations like no one else. category : portfolio tags : [ux, cms, npr, design]
-hero: cp-cms-hero.png
-hero-title: Design of a content management system category : portfolio tags : [ux, cms, npr, design]
 ---